 2 Tbsp. of dried rosemary leaves (or fresh)

 organic apple cider vinegar (I prefer with the "Mother")

 1/4 cup of raw, local honey, or to taste

 Prepare your roots, fruits, and herbs and place them in a quart-sized clean glass jar (make sure your jar is clean).
 Enjoy all of the aromas of the amazing plants!

-Pour the apple cider vinegar in the jar until all of the ingredients are covered and the vinegar reaches the top pf the jar.
+Pour the apple cider vinegar into the jar until all of the ingredients are covered and the vinegar reaches the top of the jar.

 Use a piece of natural parchment paper under the lid to keep the vinegar from touching the metal.
 Shake well.

 Store in a dark, cool place for 4-6 weeks and remember to shake daily.